The Best of Everything

 I really think alcoholism is one of the occupational hazards of being an actor, of being a widow, and of being alone.
 I'm all three...but when I realized the mess I'd gotten myself into I was strong enough to quit...
 I just didn't want to turn into a blowsy old relic.
 I couldn't see myself walking into an AA meeting and getting up and saying, "Hello, I'm Joan and I'm an alcoholic."

 But to be perfectly honest I'd have to admit that the drinking problem began in my middle years in Hollywood [1938, 1939, 1940]--that was when the whole damned industry seemed absolutely determined to create new highs and new lows.
 The trauma--God!

-According to LY, Joan quit the bottle for good in late 1974.
+According to The Last Years, Joan quit the bottle for good in late 1974.